rschumm/pm4quarkus/README.md

 Note: running `mvn test` will fail, as it also runs the Quarkus Integration Tests annotated with `@QuarkusIntegrationTest` , which are not configured to use the Testcontainers Database.
 This is a known issue of Quarkus.

+### Web Frontend

+To add own static web content see [Quarkus HTTP](https://quarkus.io/guides/http-reference) and [Quarkus Web](https://quarkus.io/guides/web).
+The default welcome page will then disappear.

+The Application serves a very simple HTML Page with a list of PM4 Project Proposals based on the [Quarkus Qute Templating Engine](https://quarkus.io/guides/qute#qute-reference-guide).
+The Web Page is served by the Quarkus REST Endpoint just like the JSON Data.

-# Quarkus Generated Documentation (for infroamtion)
+# 🏗️ Quarkus Generated Documentation (for infroamtion)

 This project uses Quarkus, the Supersonic Subatomic Java Framework.